IgniteUI/help-topics/topics/02_Controls/igBulletGraph/01_Adding/00_igBulletGraph_Adding_to_an_HTML_Page.md

 jQuery and jQuery UI JavaScript resources
 			</td>
             <td>
-                Ignite UI™ is built on top of the following frameworks:
+                %%ProductName%%™ is built on top of the following frameworks:

                 <ul>
                     <li>